mhanberg/jekyll-postcss/README.md

 @tailwind utilities;
 ```

+## Alternatives

+- [postcss-jekyll-v2](https://github.com/bglw/jekyll-postcss-v2): works well with TailwindCSS 2.0
+- [bridgetown](https://github.com/bridgetownrb/bridgetown) - A Jekyll fork, which uses Webpack for modern JS and CSS and is actively maintained.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.